 - Create additional materials/props for instructors to use when teaching such as slides, interactive tutorial ideas, demo site ideas, and example deep learning projects

 - Around 1.5-2.5 hours a week, but can be very flexible

-- Meeting once a week with whole curriculum team
+- Meeting every other Tuesday at 5pm PT with whole curriculum team

 - Optional discussions with entire organization once every other week

 - Have a solid understanding of Python and neural networks